3scale/threescale-wasm-auth/docs/reference.md

 You might want to augment this example with extra conditions: let's now ensure you only allow `Basic` authorizations, and `app_id` being either `aladdin` or `admin`, or any `app_id` with at least 8 characters in length.
-Additionally the `app_key` should be non-empty but smaller than 64 characters.
+Additionally, the `app_key` should be non-empty but smaller than 64 characters.

 Here's one way to go about it: